 Origin and history

 Cinnamon is one of the oldest known spices in the world.
-Originating in Sri Lanka, it was already used in ancient Egypt to embalm pharaohs and in imperial China as a tonic and digestive remedy.
-Prized for its warm, sweet aroma, it was long considered a precious commodity, traded for gold and rare stones.
-Portuguese and later Dutch explorers vied for its trade for centuries.
-Today, Ceylon cinnamon ( Cinnamomum verum ) remains the finest and most sought-after, used both in cooking and in herbal medicine for its numerous benefits to digestion, immunity, and metabolism.
+Originally from Sri Lanka, it was already used in ancient Egypt to embalm pharaohs and in imperial China as a tonic and digestive remedy.
+Appreciated for its warm, sweet aroma, it was long considered a precious commodity, traded for gold and rare stones.
+Portuguese and then Dutch explorers fought over its trade for centuries.
+Today, Ceylon cinnamon (Cinnamomum verum) remains the finest and most sought-after, used both in cooking and herbal medicine for its many benefits on digestion, immunity, and metabolism.